 How do I request my health records that are not available electronically?

-You or your authorized representative can request access to or copies of your health record by completing the forms below and submitting it in person, by fax, or by mail to the Health Records Department at the location where you received care.
+You or your authorized representative can request access to or copies of your health record by completing the forms below and submitting it by email, fax or in person to the Health Records Department at the location where you received care.
 They will assist you in accessing the records you wish to see and are entitled to receive.

 If you do not see your facility listed, search in our directory and call the location directly to find out how you can get your record.